Rekjal/VendorAndOrderTracker.Solution/README.md

 2. Open directory `VendorAndOrderTracker.Solution` in VS Code

+3. To install packages listed in `.csproj` file, from command line navigate to `VendorAndOrderTracker.Tests`  directory and then run  `dotnet restore` (**'obj'** directory would get created in both `VendorAndOrderTracker.Tests`  and  `VendorAndOrderTracker`  directories)

+4. To create internal content for build, from command line navigate to `VendorAndOrderTracker.Tests`  directory and then run  `dotnet build` (**'bin'** directory would get created in both `VendorAndOrderTracker.Tests`  and  `VendorAndOrderTracker`  directories)

-3. Navigate to `./VendorAndOrderTracker` directory and enter `dotnet run`
+5. Navigate to `./VendorAndOrderTracker` directory and enter `dotnet run`

 ⚠️  *Note*: To run project locally you need to have .NET Core (confirm running of .NET Core using command `dotnet --version` in command line)

 | **Spec** |
 ## Running Tests:

--  To install packages listed in `.csproj` file, from command line navigate to `VendorAndOrderTracker.Tests`  directory and then run  `dotnet restore` (**'obj'** directory would get created in both `VendorAndOrderTracker.Tests`  and  `VendorAndOrderTracker`  directories)

--  To create internal content for build, from command line navigate to `VendorAndOrderTracker.Tests`  directory and then run  `dotnet build` (**'bin'** directory would get created in both `VendorAndOrderTracker.Tests`  and  `VendorAndOrderTracker`  directories)

 -  To run MS tests, from command line navigate to `VendorAndOrderTracker.Tests` directory and run `dotnet test`